ShubhamChawla1/EcommerceReactjs/Notes.md

 Step 11 create navbar using html + css

-step 12 create useState variable change the state of the underline in shop ul ->
+step 12 create useState variable change the state of the underline in shop ul

+Step 13 Pages -> (Shop.jsx , LoginSignup.jsx, Cart.jsx, Product.jsx , ShopCategory.jsx ) -> rafc

+Step 14 In App.js setup our routes

+import {BrowserRouter, Routes, Route} from 'react-router-dom'

+Wrap Navbar from BrowserRouter : This Navbar will be available in all the Components

+Create Routes for Route

+Step 15 Link this Route with the Navigation bar use Link tag

+->